 The game can be played on any tabletop or other flat surface.
 Each player rolls a d6 (reroll ties).
-The player who rolls the highest result is the first player; followed by the next highest-rolling player, and so on.
-(OR the player to the left of the first player is the second player.
-The order of remaining players is determined by continuing left around the table.)
+The player who rolls the highest result is the first player; the player to the left of the first player is the second player.
+The order of remaining players is determined by continuing left around the table.